Japan evacuates major airport after typhoon wreaks havoc | Malay Mail

 In 2011 Typhoon Talas killed 82 people in the area, while in 2013 a storm that struck south of Tokyo left 40 people dead.

-Earlier this year, torrential rains lashed the west of the country, sparking flooding that killed more than 200 people as it laid waste to villages and caused hillsides to collapse. — AFP
+Earlier this year, torrential rains lashed the west of the country, sparking flooding that killed more than 200 people. — AFP